 § 7.
 Possession within Motor Vehicle.

-Any person who is the owner of a private motor vehicle, or the driver of a motor vehicle if the owner is not present, and who possesses on his person or knowingly keeps or allows to be kept in a motor vehicle within the area of the vehicle normally occupied by the driver or passengers any marijuana or controlled drugs, shall be deemed guilty of an offense, and upon conviction thereof, may be sentenced to incarceration or labor for a period of time not to exceed 180 days, and/or a fine not to exceed $500.00, provided that the introduction of said controlled substance on lands under the jurisdiction of the Band is not for distribution purposes.
+Any person who is the owner of a private motor vehicle, or the driver of a motor vehicle if the owner is not present, and who possesses on her or his person or knowingly keeps or allows to be kept in a motor vehicle within the area of the vehicle normally occupied by the driver or passengers controlled drugs or any person 20 years old and younger who is the owner of a private motor vehicle, or the driver of a motor vehicle if the owner is not present, and who possesses on her or his person or knowingly keeps or allows to be kept in a motor vehicle within the area of the vehicle normally occupied by the driver or passengers more than 2 ounces of cannabis flower, 8 grams of concentrate and 800 milligrams of edible product (including low-potency hemp-derived product), shall be deemed guilty of an offense, and upon conviction thereof, may be sentenced to incarceration or labor for a period of time not to exceed 180 days, a fine not to exceed $500.00, or both, provided that the introduction of the cannabis or controlled substance on lands under the jurisdiction of the Band is not for distribution purposes.
 The judge or jury shall specifically enter a finding of intent based upon the evidence introduced at trial.
-Should the jury enter a finding of intent to distribute, upon conviction thereof, a sentence of exclusion from all lands under the jurisdiction of the Non-Removable Mille Lacs Band of Chippewa Indians for a period of time at the discretion of the Court shall be imposed.
+Should the jury enter a finding of intent to distribute, upon conviction thereof, a sentence of exclusion from all lands under the jurisdiction of the Non-Removable Mille Lacs Band of Ojibwe for a period of time at the discretion of the Court shall be imposed.

 The area of the vehicle shall not include the trunk of the motor vehicle when such vehicle is equipped with a trunk or another area of the vehicle not normally occupied by the driver or passengers if the vehicle is not equipped with a trunk.
 A utility or glove compartment shall be deemed to be within the area occupied by the driver and passenger.
-The existence of more than .05 ounces of marijuana in the trunk of any motor vehicle shall be prima facie evidence of an intent to distribute.
+For any person 20 years old and younger, the existence of more than 2 ounces of cannabis flower, 8 grams of concentrate and 800 milligrams of edible product (including low-potency hemp-derived product)in the trunk of any motor vehicle shall be prima facie evidence of an intent to distribute.

 EFFECTIVE DATE.
 This bill shall take effect immediately upon signature by the Chief Executive, or lack of a veto, as provided in 3 MLBS § 17.